Haruko Saida: Promotion history

 Note: All ranks are women's professional ranks.

 Titles and other championships

 Saida has appeared in major title matches twelve times and has won a total of four titles.
 In addition to major titles, Saida has won two other shogi championships.

 Major titles

 Other championships

 Note: Tournaments marked with an asterisk (*) are no longer held or currently suspended.

 Awards and honors

 Saida received the Japan Shogi Association's "Women's Professional" Annual Shogi Award for the April 2000 – March 2001 shogi year.
 She received the JSA's "25 Years Service Award" in recognition of being an active professional for twenty-five years in 2010.

 JSA director

-At the Japan Shogi Association's 70th General Meeting held in June 2019, Saida was elected as a non-executive director to the association's board of directors.
-She was reelected to the same position in June 2021.
+At the 's 70th General Meeting held in June 2019, Saida was elected as a non-executive director to the association's board of directors.
+She was reelected to the same position in June 2021, June 2023 and June 2025.